-Rochester participates in the Rochester/ Monroe County Continuum of Care (CoC), a multi-jurisdictional, community-wide group which oversees the local system to determine if the needs of the homeless are being met.
+Rochester participates in the Rochester/ Monroe County Continuum of Care (CoC), a multijurisdictional, community-wide group which oversees the local system to determine if the needs of the homeless are being met.
 The CoC continues to stress the need for permanent housing while maintaining existing successful emergency shelters through permanent supportive housing and supportive services.
+The City also participates in the annual CoC funding application review process, and helps monitor the projects as part of the reviewer team.
+This provides the City with insight into the demand and availability of particular programs, unit types, or services, and improves communication between parties.